justintv/Twitch-API/Authentication.md

 There are three ways to get an __access token__:

   1. If you're making a web app that uses a server, you will probably want to use the [Authorization Code Flow](#wiki-auth-code).
-  2. If you are making an app that doesn't use a server, such as a client-side JavaScript app or a mobile app, you'll use the [Implicit Grant Flow]().
+  2. If you are making an app that doesn't use a server, such as a client-side JavaScript app or a mobile app, you'll use the [Implicit Grant Flow](#wiki-implicit-grant).
   3. If you're making a native app or are in a situation where it's very difficult to use a web browser, you may use the [Password Credentials Grant Flow]()

-<a id="auth-code"></a>
+<a name="auth-code"></a>
 #### Authorization Code Flow

 Remember, you must keep your client secret confidential, so make sure to never expose it to users, even in an obscured form.